Insurance office employee accused of fraud

 Wetzel was the office manager for a Farmers Insurance Agency, according to a court complaint.
 The owner of the company called police after customers reported they had not received proof of insurance after they paid Wetzel in cash.

-An investigator found Wetzel had taken nearly $10,000 from seven customers between 2017 and 2020, the charges allege.
+An investigator found Wetzel had taken nearly $10,000 from seven customers between 2017 and 2020, the charges said.